 For the purposes described in this privacy notice, we may share your personal data on a need to know basis with colleagues due to their function within DFF.
 In addition, information about our customers, including personal data, may be disclosed as part of any merger, sale, transfer of DFF’s assets, acquisition, bankruptcy, or similar event.

 We will take steps in accordance with applicable legislation to keep your personal data accurate, complete and up-to-date.
 You are entitled to have any inadequate, incomplete or incorrect personal data corrected (that is: rectified).
 You also have the right to request access to your personal data and to obtain a copy of it as well as request additional information about the processing and to request us to erase the personal data we hold about you.

 The following rights apply to European residents in addition to the above:

 - Right to restriction: you have the right to obtain a restriction of processing, for example in case we no longer need your personal data in view of the initial purposes, but they are required by you for the establishment, exercise or defense of legal claims;

 - Right to object: you have the right to object to our processing of your personal data which is based on our legitimate interests.
 We will no longer process your personal data upon your request, unless we have compelling legitimate grounds for the continuation of the processing which override your interests, rights and freedoms, or for the establishment, exercise or defence of legal claims;

-- Right to withdraw consent: in cases where we rely on your consent for using your personal data, you can withdraw such consent at any time by sending an email to: email@example.com, you may also use the unsubscribe button provided for in every newsletter we send;
+- Right to withdraw consent: in cases where we rely on your consent for using your personal data, you can withdraw such consent at any time by sending an email to: firstname.lastname@example.org, or by using the unsubscribe button provided for in every newsletter we send;

 - Right to data portability: under circumstances, you have the right to have your personal data transmitted to another data controller in a structured, commonly used and machine-readable format;